School of Philosophy and Economic Science: Meditation

 SES members are introduced to meditation and given a specific mantra; those who have already been initiated into the Transcendental Meditation technique are allowed to keep their own mantra.
 SES encourages students to meditate for 30 minutes, twice a day.
 Students are introduced to meditation in the second year of the course, after which the regular practice of meditation is central to the teachings.
 There is a simple initiation ceremony as described by one of the organisation's American websites:In the School, a traditional system of mantra meditation is made available to all students who have taken Philosophy Works followed by the Foundation Courses.
 Seated comfortably in a balanced and upright position, the activities of the mind and body are brought under observation, and then allowed to fall away as the attention is directed to the sound of the mantra.
 This results in an experience of quiet stillness.
 Remaining still and listening to the sound of the mantra is all that is required.
 The rest unfolds naturally.
 The introduction to meditation is marked by a simple, dignified ceremony.
 Students are asked to present traditional offerings of fruit, flowers and a gift of money that is used solely for making meditation available throughout North America.
 Following the introduction, ongoing assistance is offered in the form of one-on-one tutorials and classroom discussions.The meditation initiation involves a trained initiator and an initiate who wishes to take up the practice of meditation.
 The initiator recites verses in Sanskrit and symbolic offerings of fruits and flowers are made.
 The initiate is asked only to witness the ceremony and is not asked to get involved.
 This is done to attune the initiate's mind to 'pick up' the sound of the mantra.
 At the end of the ceremony the initiator becomes silent and begins to intonate the mantra.
 The initiate is then given the mantra and instruction on how to use it.

 Renaissance studies

 Renaissance studies by SES have led to the publication of several works, including translations from Latin of many of Marsilio Ficino's letters.
 The translators were led by Clement Salaman.
 SES members have also translated the works of Hermes Trismegistus, after whom Hermetic Philosophy is named.

-SES members have contributed to the BBC programs on renaissance topics, in 2005 providing insights into the historical meaning of the word heaven and its possible implications, and in 2009 on the influence of Plato and Aristotle on the Renaissance.
+SES members have contributed to the BBC programmes on renaissance topics, in 2005 providing insights into the historical meaning of the word heaven and its possible implications, and in 2009 on the influence of Plato and Aristotle on the Renaissance.